ska-telescope/lmc-base-classes/docs/source/guide/long_running_command.rst

 Reset and GetVersionInfo.

-The device has change events configured for all the LRC attributes which clients can use to track their requests.
-The client has the responsibility of subscribing to events to receive changes on command status and results.
-To make monitoring easier, there's an interface (LongRunningDeviceInterface) which can be used to track attribute subscriptions and command IDs for a list of devices specified.
+The device has change events configured for all the LRC attributes which clients can use to track their requests. **The client has the responsibility of subscribing to events to receive changes on command status and results**.
+To make monitoring easier, there's an interface (LongRunningDeviceInterface) which can be used to track attribute subscriptions and command IDs for a list of specified devices.
-More on its usage can be found in `utils <https://gitlab.com/ska-telescope/ska-tango-base/-/blob/main/src/ska_tango_base/utils.py#L566>`_.
+More about this interface can be found in `utils <https://gitlab.com/ska-telescope/ska-tango-base/-/blob/main/src/ska_tango_base/utils.py#L566>`_.

 UML Illustration
 ----------------